billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

                         EER = Ti/Pw [Mbit/s/W]

-Where Ti is weighted throughput, Pw is weighted power (energy consumption rate)
+Where Ti is weighted throughput, Pw is weighted power (energy consumption rate).
+The formula is defined in {{L.1310}}.

                         Ti = a*Tu1 + b*Tu2 + c*Tu3
                         Pw = a*Pu1 + b*Pu2 + c*Pu3